bound1ess/todo-app/README.md

 # Simple ToDo application

-Just me working with Angular, Bootstrap, Express, Bower, Gulp.
+Just me practicing with Angular, Bootstrap, Express, Bower, Gulp.

 ## How to install and run